-I have twice won an RTS Craft Editing Award, in 2013 as part of the small editing team for Sports Personality of the Year and most recently in 2014 I was twice nominated, eventually winning for the BBC World Cup Closing Montage, which garnered critical acclaim, including this from columnist AA Gill:
+I have won an RTS Craft Editing Award three times, in 2013 and 2015 as part of the small editing team for Sports Personality of the Year and in 2014 I was twice nominated, eventually winning for the BBC World Cup Closing Montage, which garnered critical acclaim, including this from columnist AA Gill:

 "You’ve probably forgotten by now, but the very best bit of the BBC televising of the World Cup was the final five-minute montage of the music and images of Brazilian football.
 It was just beautifully done, elegiac, but without pretension.
 Whoever the editor was who got all that together in a tearing hurry, take a bow.

 You’ve probably failed to remember that it was the same with the Olympics ― the compilation edits at the end were sublime little bits of television.